Weekly state high school football rankings

 |6

-Others receiving votes: Murray County Central 5, Goodhue 3, BOLD 2, Breckenridge 1, Deer River 1.
+Others receiving votes: Murray County Central 4, Breckenridge 3, New Ulm Cathedral 2, Randolph 2, Wabasha-Kellogg 1.

 |Class 9-MAN